 Recipes » Chocolate chip walnut cookies

 One of the best cookie recipes I’ve ever encountered—and one which I created by partial accident.
 The rich, slightly “underbaked” center contrasts with the light, crispy, browned exterior when baked just right.
+If you like the de facto standard of chewy and evenly pale cookies, this recipe might not suite your tastes.

 Author: Seth Price